The best way to code with AI

 Cursor is primarily designed for individuals, while OpenSeeker is built for businesses and professionals.

-Cursor offers: AI Agents, Code Review, AI-powered Tab Completions, Bugbot Rules.
+Cursor offers: AI Agents, Code Review, AI-powered Tab Completions, Shared Chats and Commands.
 OpenSeeker offers: Fully open-source search agent, including model and 100% of training data, Achieves state-of-the-art performance across multiple benchmarks (BrowseComp, xbench-DeepSearch), Efficient, achieving frontier performance with only 11.7k synthesized samples, Powered by fact-grounded scalable controllable QA synthesis and denoised trajectory synthesis.

 Based on our data, Cursor currently enjoys greater popularity.
 However, popularity isn't the only factor — compare features to find the right tool for your needs.